Bradley S. Klein

 TPC Scottsdale shines after recent renovation, read to host PGA Tour's Waste Management Phoenix Open

-The real news out of TPC Scottsdale is that a totally revamped Stadium Course will great PGA Tour players this week at the Waste Management Phoenix Open.
+The real news out of TPC Scottsdale is that a totally revamped Stadium Course will greet PGA Tour players this week at the Waste Management Phoenix Open.

 James Hansen’s “A Difficult Par” wins USGA Book Award